peat-platform/swagger-def/README.md

 # swagger-def

-Generated the SWAGGER JSON files for the OPENi Platform.
+Generated the SWAGGER JSON files for the Peat Platform.